alykes/pcep/PCAP/Python-Institute/module-4/README.md

   - Refer to `15.closure.py` for an example and an explanation.
   - A closure has to be invoked in exactly the same way in which it has been decalred.
 (Same amount and type of parameters)
   - It's possible to declare a closure equipped with an arbitary number of parameters.
-  - A clsure can also modify it's behaviour by using values taken from outside.
+  - A closure can also modify it's behaviour by using values taken from outside.
   - You can create as many closures as you like from one piece of code.
 Refer to `16.closures.py`